ReplicatAudio/HackPad/README.md

 # LaunchBoard.py
 Use your Novation Launchpad for whatever you can imagine.
+This essentially turns your device into a 9x9 RGB macro keyboard.

 Based on [```launchpad_py```](https://github.com/FMMT666/launchpad.py) so this should cover any model available (in theory) but I only have access to an mkII.